Robert F. Kennedy Bridge: 1935 progress

-Significant progress

-In February 1935, while the feud between Moses and Ickes was ongoing, the TBA awarded a contract to build supporting piers for the Harlem River lift structure to Manhattan.
+Meanwhile, in February 1935, the TBA awarded a contract to construct the piers for the Harlem River lift structure.
 Despite an impending lack of funds due to the dispute between Moses and Ickes, the TBA announced its intent to open bids for bridge steelwork.
-By March, the suspension towers for the East River span to Queens were nearing completion, as only the tops of the towers remained outstanding.
-The support piers on Randalls and Wards Islands had progressed substantially.
-After the Moses/Ickes dispute had subsided, the TBA started advertising for bids to build the steel roadways of the Randalls and Wards Islands viaducts, as well as the East River suspension span.
-Less than a week afterward, the first temporary wires were strung between the two towers of the suspension span, marking the future locations of that span's main cables.
+By March, the suspension towers for the East River span to Queens were nearing completion, and support piers on Randalls and Wards Islands had progressed substantially.
+After the Moses–Ickes dispute had subsided, the TBA started advertising for bids to build the steel roadways of the Randalls and Wards Islands viaducts, as well as the East River suspension span.
+Less than a week afterward, the first temporary wires were strung between the two towers of the suspension span.
+The wires in the main cables were laid by machines that traveled along these temporary wires.
 A contract for the Harlem River lift span's steel superstructure was awarded that May, followed by a contract for the Bronx Kill truss span's structure the following month.

 The spinning of the main span's suspension cables was finished in July 1935.
-By that time, half of the $41million federal grant had been spent on construction, and the bridge was expected to open the following year.
-The projected completion of the Triborough Bridge in July 1936 was expected to relieve traffic on highways in the New York City area, and with the upcoming 1939 New York World's Fair being held in Queens, it would also provide a new fast route to the fairground at Flushing Meadows–Corona Park.
+By that time, half of the $41 million federal grant had been spent on construction, and the bridge was expected to open the following year.
+The bridge was expected to relieve traffic on nearby highways, and, with the upcoming 1939 New York World's Fair being held in Queens, would also provide a new route to the fairground at Flushing Meadows–Corona Park.
+The construction of the Bronx approach was delayed after the city's corporation council found that the approach could not be built using federal funds.
 By October 1935, the Queens approach and the Randalls and Wards Islands viaduct was nearly complete.
 Vertical suspender cables had been hung from the main cables of the Queens suspension span, and the steel slabs to support the span's roadway deck were being erected.
-However, progress on the Bronx and Manhattan spans had not progressed as much: the concrete piers supporting Bronx span were being constructed, and the site of the Manhattan span was marked only by its foundations.
+The concrete piers supporting Bronx span were still being constructed, and the site of the Manhattan span was marked only by its foundations.
 The deck of the Queens suspension span was completed the following month.
+The work was dangerous, as some workers fell off the scaffolding that had been erected to allow them to build the suspension span, while others died due to lead poisoning.